pegasus-isi/pegasus/doc/sphinx/data-management.rst

 Pegasus can be broadly setup to run workflows in the following configurations

--  **Shared File System**

-   This setup applies to where the head node and the worker nodes of a cluster share a filesystem.
-Compute jobs in the workflow run in a directory on the shared filesystem.

--  **NonShared FileSystem**

-   This setup applies to where the head node and the worker nodes of a cluster don't share a filesystem.
-Compute jobs in the workflow run in a local directory on the worker node

 -  **Condor Pool Without a shared filesystem**

    This setup applies to a condor pool where the worker nodes making up